web-scrobbler/metadata-filter/README.md

 console.log(filter.filterText('track', 'In Bloom - Nevermind Version')) // In Bloom
 ```

+### Pre-defined Filter Sets
 There are also pre-defined filter sets available for easy access.
 For example, the above filter set can be acquired using `getSpotifyFilter()`:

 ```javascript
 const filter = MetadataFilter.getSpotifyFilter();
 ```

+### Expanding Filter Sets
-Finally, you can take existing filters and expand them with more functions:
+Finally, you can take existing filter sets and expand them with more functions:

 ```javascript
 let filter = MetadataFilter.getSpotifyFilter();